 We invite PhD candidates from AFINO, DLN and broader RRI/CSR (Corporate Social Responsibility) networks to join our AFINO summer school at Bekkjarvik Gjestgiveri (Austevold).
 Early career and senior researchers, and R&D practitioners in the field of RRI/CSR, are also welcome.
-The summer school is held from 23rd to 27th August, and the application deadline is 5th July 2021.
+The summer school is held from 23rd to 27th August.

 Historic guesthouse by the coast

 After more than a year of online lectures, courses and workshops, this summer school will be exclusively held ‘in real life’, where being, thinking and discussing together in various formal (lectures, group work…) and informal, creative settings will be given special attention.
 In particular, practical and experiential activities will be planned as an integral part of the summer school.

 We have therefore planned this summer school to be held at Bekkjarvik Gjestgiveri, located in coastal surroundings at Austevoll.
 This place has been known for their hospitality since the 17th Century, and is easily accessible from Bergen.